ManFromMons/rent_indexation_rails/README.md

-# Headingsmovin_indexation_rails
+# rent_indexation_rails

 This project provides the answer to the test requirements in a Rails project.

-> This is not the desired platform for a solution, there is a Sinatra
-> solution for this.

 The project uses `Ruby 3.2.0` and `Rails 7.1.2`.

-The Rails app, for the most part is a normal, vanilla Rails application.
+The Rails app, for the most part, is a normal, vanilla Rails application.
 It includes the API and a UI too.

 ## The API
 The API is accessible on `/api/v1/indexations.` It will accept GET and POSTs on the above address.